influxdata/docs-v2/content/flux/v0.x/stdlib/experimental/set.md

 ## Parameters

 ### o
 ({{< req >}})
-Record that defines the columns and values to set.The key of each key-value pair defines the column name.
+Record that defines the columns and values to set.

+The key of each key-value pair defines the column name.
 The value of each key-value pair defines the column value.

 ### tables

 Input data.
 Default is piped-forward data (`<-`).

 ## Examples

 ### Set values for multiple columns